ffund/real-time-embedded-systems-lab/5-timing-interrupts/README.md

 `#define HSE_VALUE 8000000`

-to the project, and tells the code the frequency of the crystal oscillator.
+to the project, and tells the code the frequency of the crystal oscillator (8 MHz).

 #### Peripheral bus clocks